-The history of Japan, spanning a great many millennia, is as interesting as the anime a Japanese artist cooks up with while being high on LSD- And that speaks of it as very interesting!
-If ever desired to an accurate overview of Japanese history but really couldn’t go through the dry and unnecessarily detailed encyclopedias, then this is the right article for you.
+The history of Japan, spanning a great many millennia, is as interesting as the anime a Japanese artist cooks up with while being high on LSD – And that speaks of it as very interesting!
+If you ever desired an accurate overview of Japanese history but really couldn’t go through the dry and unnecessarily detailed encyclopedias, then this is the right article just for you.

-So grab some chopsticks, a bowl of rice and explore with us the fascinating and vibrant history of this great nation.
+So grab some chopsticks, a bowl of rice and explore with us the fascinating and vibrant history of this great nation of the rising sun.

 Paleolithic (35,000 BC–14,000 BC)

 Early humans began to inhabit the Archipelago around 38,000 years ago and make use of the latest technology available such as shiny stones.

 Humans eventually figure out how to make pointy sticks called spears with which they began hunting game and marine life.
 The abundance of food allows the early humans to pursue other activities like making pottery and designing better tools to kill things with.
 Home design also gets a major upgrade.